Lrebaud/ICARE/README.md

 harrell_cindex(y, pred)
 ```

-It can be used with all scikit-learn function:
+It can be used with all scikit-learn functions:
 ```python
 from sklearn.model_selection import cross_val_score, ShuffleSplit